learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

         boolean flag = jedis.sismember("myset", "element2");
 ```

 You don't have to create the Set as a separate step.
 If it doesn't exist, Redis creates it.
+In this case, it creates a Set named `myset` that contains three elements.

 The method `jedis.sismember` checks whether an element is in a Set.
 Adding elements and checking membership are constant time operations.